adamgligor/adamgligor.github.io/_posts/2017-01-26-Odata-4-services-introduction.md

 ---

-Geting started with OData 4 services ?
-I switched to a new project in the beginning of this year so I had to pick up a bit of odata knowledge.
+I'm learning OData 4 services for a new project.
 I'll cover the basics in the following articles.

 ## What is odata